 - Minced garlic (you can use fresh, but I totally cheat and keep a jar of minced garlic in my fridge)

 - Bay leaves (1 if it’s large, 2 if small)

 - Tomato sauce (I used my Freezer Tomato Sauce, but you can use your favorite jarred sauce – I like to look for one without added sugar)

 - Red wine

-And yes, there is red wine in this Meaty Mushroom Bolognese, but don’t worry, it’s still family friendly. 😉 The alcohol content cooks out!
+And yes, there is red wine in this Meaty Mushroom Bolognese, but don’t worry, it’s still family friendly. 😉 The alcohol totally cooks out.
 You certainly can omit it, but I’d encourage you to try cooking with wine if you haven’t before.
-A little wine goes a long way with cooking.
-It gives your dish such depth of flavor!
+A little goes a long way with cooking and gives your dish such depth of flavor!
 I’ve never really been that interested in drinking alcohol, but I like keeping inexpensive white and red wines on hand for cooking.

 Bonus?
 After a few hours you are left with a big batch of sauce for dinner tonight and plenty of leftovers for another meal later in the week (or for the freezer, for a future speedy weeknight meal).
 Enjoy, and be well!